The World of Tea

-The main tea families
+The main families of tea

-- Black teasOxidised teas.
-They are called red teas in China because of the colour of the infusion whereas Westerners retain the colour of the leaves.
-After shrivelling and rolling (rolling breaks the cells, releasing the enzymes that will allow fermentation), the leaves are put to rest in a warm, humid room for a few hours for oxidation, then dried at high temperature to stop fermentation.
+- Black teas.
+Oxidised teas.
+They are called red teas in China because of the colour of the infusion, whereas Westerners retain the colour of the leaves.
+After withering and rolling (rolling breaks up the cells, releasing the enzymes that will allow fermentation), the leaves are left to rest in a hot, humid room for a few hours for oxidation, then dried at high temperature to stop fermentation.

-- White teasLike green teas, they are little processed and undergo only slight oxidation, but neither rolling nor roasting.
-They are generally high quality teas from very selective picking.
+- White teas.
+Like green teas, they are minimally processed and undergo only slight oxidation, but not rolling or roasting.
+These are generally high quality teas from very selective plucking.

-The word Oolong means black dragon and has its origin in a Chinese legend where a planter saw a black dragon emerge from a tea plant whose leaves revealed the woody notes of chestnut and hazelnut of Oolong.
-This tea is also named after the colour of its infusion: blue tea.
-It originates from the Fujian region of mainland China and Taiwan.
+The word Oolong means black dragon and has its origins in a Chinese legend where a planter saw a black dragon emerge from a tea plant whose leaves revealed the woody chestnut and hazelnut notes of Oolong.
+This tea is also referred to by the colour of its infusion: blue tea.
+It originated in the Fujian region of mainland China and in Taiwan.

-- Pu'ErhPu-erh is a post-fermented tea that owes its name to the town of Pu'er, in the Chinese province of Yunnan.
-Pu'er has been for a long time an important commercial center on the ancient Tea and Horse Route linking Yunnan to Tibet.
-The tea produced in this region was compressed so that it could be more easily transported by caravans to Tibet.
-Pu'ehr improves over time and, like wine, its value increases with age.
+- Pu'Erh.
+Pu-erh is a post-fermented tea named after the town of Pu'er in the Chinese province of Yunnan.
+This town was for a long time an important trading centre on the ancient Tea and Horse Road from Yunnan to Tibet.
+The tea produced in the region was compressed so that it could be more easily transported by caravan to Tibet.
+Pu'ehr improves with age and, like wine, its value increases with age.